PM-WESTNET/Gestion/README.md

 #### Create a custom docker folder to compose locally on your computer
 (could be called "gestion_westnet" for example, and should be ignored by git)

-**to-do:**
-1. describe the changes on the docker folder
-On the
-1. add the just created docker folder to .gitignore: "docker\gestion_westnet" is already ignored in the gitignore by default
-1. describe how to connect to database
-1. describe how to dump the SQL script and the tools required for that; workbench and client
-1. describe how to connect to database

 ----------------------------------------------------------------------------------------------------------------